 The Case Organization & Presentation Training Program (COPTP) is designed to teach investigators and others how to organize complex and document intensive cases, utilizing various computer software programs.
-The program will continue to change and evolve with new computer technology trends.
 The goal of this program is to provide students with the ability to identify and select the case organizational tools best suited for their particular needs and to be skillful in successfully presenting their findings in an effective and professional manner.

 More importantly, the gradual transformation of the courtroom from traditional to high-tech is changing the way cases are presented.
 The new electronic environment in the courtroom permits judicial participants to electronically present their evidence in a more efficient and expedient manner through the use of computers, monitors, and document cameras.
 Evidence presented at trial or to a grand jury can now be highlighted or enlarged for a more thorough review by the jury or adjudicating official.
 Criminal investigators must stay abreast of these changes in order to remain at the forefront in the fight against crime.

-This program is open to agents, criminal investigators, non-criminal investigators, auditors, analysts, attorneys, and other personnel who provide support for investigations.
+This program is open to investigators, auditors, analysts, attorneys, and individuals serving as direct law enforcement support personnel.
 The participant needs to have basic computer skills prior to enrolling in this program.

 Required Training Materials